-The reclaimed water tank (750 m3) will be fed/supplied by the overflow of the thickener, and the water deficit will be replenished by make-up from the catchment.
-The distribution of recovered water will be through four networks, all of them by pumping, which will meet the following consumptions:
+The reclaimed water tank (750 m3) will be fed/supplied by the thickener overflow, and the water deficit will be replenished by make-up water from the catchment.
+Recovered water will be pumped through four networks, which will meet the following consumption needs:

-- Water for treatment - Screen sprays - Service Water, Thickener Sprays and Flushing of Pulp Pipes - Water for the pulp boxes and for the cyclone chute.
+- Treatment water - Screen sprays - Service water, thickener sprays, and flushing pulp pipes - Water for the pulp boxes and for the cyclone chute.